 - Submentoplasty—Even though some people use neck lift and submentoplasty interchangeably, the truth is that submentoplasty is a much less invasive technique.
 Submentoplasty focuses on removing fat from the upper neck and the area directly below the chin.
 It can be very effective, as you can see in these before-and-after photos.

 - Neck lift—A neck lift, often combined with a mini-facelift, is frequently the best solution for patients with jowls and saggy neck skin.

-If you’re like many other men and women who want a sculpted neck and defined jawline, contact our office using the online form to request a consultation.
+If you’re like many other men and women who want a sculpted neck and defined jawline, contact our office using the online form or book now.
 You can also give us a call at (404) 233-3937 to schedule an appointment to learn more about these procedures.